NVIDIA/spark-rapids/docs/compatibility.md

 appears to work for dates after the epoch as described [here](https://github.com/NVIDIA/spark-rapids/issues/140).

+The plugin supports reading `uncompressed`, `snappy` and `zlib` ORC files and writing `uncompressed` and `snappy` ORC files.
+At this point, the plugin does not have the ability to fall back to the CPU when reading an unsupported compression format, and will error out in that case.

 ## Parquet

 The Parquet format has more configs because there are multiple versions with some compatibility